-While training your pug, reward it with treats or playtime when it has behaved well.
-Gently but firmly reprimand it when it acts aggressively, trying not to draw too much attention to negative behaviour and make a huge fuss over even the smallest bit of positive behavior.
+While training your pug, reward it with healthy snacks like dog jerky treats or playtime when it has behaved well.
+Gently but firmly reprimand it when it acts aggressively, trying not to draw too much attention to negative behavior and make a huge fuss over even the smallest bit of positive behavior.

 Crate training is also recommended with pugs, it is considered to be a very effective way of helping to train your pug’s behavior in the long term.